oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

 execution of a kernel and is optimized for high cache hit performance.

 To enable the read-only cache, the `-Xsread-only-cache-size<N>` flag should be passed to the `dpcpp` command.
-Each kernel will gets its own *private* version of the cache that serves all reads in the kernel from read-only no-alias accessors.
+Each kernel will get its own *private* version of the cache that serves all reads in the kernel from read-only no-alias accessors.
 Read-only no-alias accessors are accessors that have both the `read_only` and the `no_alias` properties: